Visit the institution website for COVID‑19 updates

-- Experience as policing officers and law enforcement professionals
+- experience as a policing officer or law enforcement professional

-- At least three years of full-time experience in a senior role, and already making a significant contribution to policing policy or processes
+- at least three years of full-time experience in a senior role and already be making a significant contribution to policing policy or processes

 Months of entry

-This is the first postgraduate doctorate level qualification in the UK which is specifically designed for professionals working in law enforcement and policing, security, government, private sector, and the 'wider criminal justice family' who wish to hone both their professional and research skills.
-This unique course provides both theoretical and relevant practical skills development for those who wish to further their careers in policing, security, community policing, legal occupations and social research methodology.
+This unique professional doctorate course provides both theoretical and relevant practical skills development for those who wish to further their careers in policing, security, community policing, legal occupations and social research methodology.

-The course is very international in nature.
-Past students have come from Canada, Africa, the EU, Caribbean countries as well as the UK.
+The course is international in nature with previous students coming from Canada and Africa, and EU and Caribbean countries as well as the UK.
 The course contains a balanced content of international law enforcement and security issues, and also local community level problems.
-The taught modules and assignments are tailored as much as possible to assisting the individual students' chosen thesis area.
+The taught modules and assignments are tailored as much as possible to assist you in your thesis.

 Further details of qualification

 This is the first ever doctorate degree designed for professionals working in law enforcement, policing, security, government and the private sector who wish to hone their professional and research skills in a PhD-level qualification, but with a more practical, career-orientated focus.